 Large-Scale Marketing RCT

 Randomized controlled trials were developed in the medical industry to eliminate selection bias in clinical trials.
-We are partnering with Catalina and LiveRamp to run large scale RCTs with millions of people, enabling us to measure specific target audience quality, something marketing mix can't practically do as marketers typically target several audience segments at once.
+In some industries and markets, we can run large scale RCTs with millions of people, enabling us to measure specific target audience quality, something marketing mix can't practically do as marketers typically target several audience segments at once.
 The technique we use requires knowing who did not see an ad, but not who did, enabling us to measure most walled gardens with person-level data.

 Multi-Touch Attribution — We Hardly Knew Ye